 21. Lebanon – 4.8 kgs per capita

-Lebanon is the only Arab country in the top 25 list.
-Coffee is an essential part of the life of the average Lebanese person.
+Lebanon is the only Arab country in the top 25 list of most coffee-drinking countries.
+Coffee culture is deeply ingrained in Lebanese society.

 22. Estonia – 4.5 kgs per capita